- Your State

 In the case that you decide to return to public school, contact your local school to find out what their placement guidelines are as they each have their own process.

-Check out a great roundup of resources about homeschooling specific to Mississippi.
+To learn more, check out a great roundup of resources about homeschooling specific to Mississippi.

 Micro-schools, pods, pandemic pods, and learning pods all refer to the same concept: students gathering together in a small group – with adult supervision – to learn, explore, and socialize.
 Pods themselves can take a variety of legal forms, but in general they can be separated into two categories: self-directed pod (homeschool, homeschool collaborative, or micro-school) and learning support pod.
 It’s important to understand what kind of pod you are signing up for and the requirements that go along with it.
 Learn more about learning pods.